Graphing A Cubic Function Calculator

 Using a Graphing Calculator to Graph Cubic Functions

 2. Adjust the window: The viewing window determines the range of x and y values displayed on the screen.
-You may need to adjust the window settings to ensure that all key features of the graph are visible.
+You may need to adjust the window settings to confirm that all key features of the graph are visible.
 Experiment with different window settings until you have a clear view of the graph.

 Illustrative Example: f(x) = x³ - 3x² + 2x